VictorKachin/victor-kachin_cv/cv.md

 ## About Me:

-I'm 47 years old.
+I'm front.
 Exactly a year ago, I decided to radically change my life - to devote myself to mastering a new profession - to become a programmer.

 Before I started studying at RS School, I studied web development, frontend on my own.